 Although there is no requirement of a UAE residency for 100% commercial business ownership, however, there are still certain requirements in place for foreign businesses under the positive list.

-The first step is selection of the type of business activity in the positive list along with legal form.
-This can either be Limited Liability Company or Private Joint Stock Company.
+The first step is a selection of the type of business activity in the positive list along with the legal form.
+This can either be a Limited Liability Company or a Private Joint Stock Company.

 In the second step, the FDI capital is to be determined.
-The FDI capital cannot be less than the minimum required amount in accordance to the law.
+The FDI capital cannot be less than the minimum required amount by the law.

 The third step requires the offline or online submission of a foreign direct investment license application.

 In the fourth step, the appropriate Trade Name must be reserved.